What is Activity Based Costing (ABC)?

 Product Mix Optimization

-Product mix problems can be better addressed when the system like ABC Costing is in place.
+Product mix problems can be better addressed when a system like ABC Costing is in place.

 Disadvantages of Using ABC Costing